Wally: Batched Private Nearest Neighbor Search at Scale: Introduction

-We show that anonymizing the queries, adding fake queries, and randomizing the query schedule is equivalent to sharing a \emph{noised histogram} of queries from all the clients with the server.
-We then prove that this histogram guarantees $(\epsilon, \delta)$ privacy.
+The protocol operates in fixed-duration \emph{epochs}, each of which defines a batch of queries from $U$ clients.
+Within an epoch, each client schedules queries at uniformly random time slots, preventing the server from linking queries to clients via timing.
+The per-client overhead of fake queries scales inversely with $U$, so high query volume directly reduces overhead.

-As mentioned above, for each query, the server response contains all the entries in the cluster.
-For large clusters, this would result in a high response overhead.
-We utilize lattice-based, homomorphic encryption (SHE) to reduce the response overhead.
-Specifically, for each real query, the client freshly encrypts the query embedding under SHE and sends it along with the corresponding cluster to the server.
-For a fake query, the client encrypts just a zero embedding.
-To compute the distance score, the server computes the dot-product between the encrypted embeddings and the cluster embeddings under SHE.
-This reduces the response because the size of encrypted distance scores is significantly smaller than the embedding size.
+We show that anonymizing queries, sampling fake queries from a negative binomial distribution, and randomizing the query schedule within an epoch are equivalent to sharing with the server a \emph{noised histogram} of queries from all clients.
+We then prove that this noisy histogram guarantees $(\epsilon, \delta)$-DP.

-\textbf{Formal contributions.} Our contributions are as follows: \begin{itemize} \item An efficient private search system, named \name.
-A novel system that meticulously achieves $(\epsilon,\delta)$ differential privacy for client queries.
-It achieves this by carefully stitching various steps to enhance privacy.
-Moreover, we provides a formal security proof that demonstrates the protocol’s security against a semi-honest adversary. \item Novel optimizations enable efficient computation of distance scores under SHE. \item A standalone open-source Swift library that includes an implementation of the BFV SHE scheme and various privacy primitives, including Private dot-product and Keyword Private Information Retrieval.
-This library is highly versatile and can be easily integrated into various privacy applications. \item We compare \name\ with two state-of-art schemes and demonstrate how \name\ provides a better trade-off between privacy and performance. \end{itemize}
+For fixed $U$ and $\Delta$, the expected number of fake queries increases linearly with the number of clusters $K$.
+Therefore, to reduce the overhead of fake queries, we set $K$ to a lower value.
+But doing so will increase cluster sizes, which in turn would lead to high response overhead, as the server returns embeddings for the entire cluster for each query.
+To reduce response overhead, we utilize somewhat homomorphic encryption (SHE).
+Specifically, for each real query, the client encrypts the query embedding using SHE and sends it, along with the corresponding cluster identifier, to the server.
+For a fake query, the client encrypts an arbitrary embedding and picks a cluster identifier uniformly at random.